 Sometimes, all the conditions can be met but the seller's value expectation is too high for us.
 In these cases, the deal still might be underwritten and modeled, if we think we have room to negotiate with the seller.

 Once we think the deal is worth pursuing, we’ll dive into the property specifics.
 At this stage, we’ll take a deeper look at the property fundamentals to model the deal.
 We look at macro trends, industry trends, trade dynamics, diet trends, historical price and production data, projections, regional dynamics, input costs, labor force, and many other factors to forecast price, yields, and costs, and ultimately the risks and returns of the investment.

 If we think the deal is a good fit, we’ll visit the property for an inspection.
 Our purpose during the trip is to learn the nuances of the property and to see if anything could disqualify the deal.
 For example, a property might have deferred maintenance that the buyer will have to pay for or a well that needs to be repaired or replaced.
 We must account for all these minutiae, be able to describe the impact to investors, and determine whether to purchase the property.

 For properties we move forward with after our initial models, we’ll conduct extensive due diligence and testing.
 The purpose is to confirm or adjust our assumptions to further calibrate the model.
 Some of the due diligence items are below:

 We apply a thorough process with quantitative and qualitative factors such that we can be confident that what’s available on FarmTogether’s platform are only quality properties with desirable risk-adjusted returns.
 Beyond just providing access to farmland, we’re offering farmland we believe to be the most attractive investments in the space.
-You can check out our most recent offerings here!

 Download our free Farmland Investment 101 White Paper to learn more about farmland as asset class